Vincds/Restaurant-data-analysis/02_insights_powerbi/README.md

 ## 📍 Client Background

-The client is a well-established Indian restaurant in Barcelona, renowned for its authentic cuisine and distinctive ambiance featuring traditional Indian decor and cultural symbols.
+The client is a well-established Indian restaurant in Barcelona, renowned for its authentic cuisine and distinctive ambiance.
 After years of success as a dine-in destination, the restaurant launched delivery operations in mid-2022 through Last App, a third-party delivery platform that manages order processing and customer data.

 **Business Context:**
 - **Launch:** Mid-2022 (delivery operations)